The Thirteenth Chair (1937 film): Plot

-In Calcutta, India, Scotland Yard Inspector Marney (Lewis Stone) and local police Commissioner Grimshaw (Matthew Boulton) discuss the murder of Leonard Lee as they approach the bungalow where he was stabbed in the back.
+In Calcutta, India, Scotland Yard Inspector Marney and local police Commissioner Grimshaw discuss the murder of Leonard Lee as they approach the bungalow where he was stabbed in the back.
 Grimshaw succinctly describes the victim as “rotten”.

-John Wales (Henry Daniell) is inside the supposedly locked house.
+John Wales is inside the supposedly locked house.
 Lee was his best friend.
 Wales proposes a séance, not to raise spirits, but to put psychological pressure on suspects.
-They agree, and Grimshaw calls the Governor, Sir Roscoe Crosby (Holmes Herbert), to make arrangements.
+They agree, and Grimshaw calls the Governor, Sir Roscoe Crosby, to make arrangements.

-At the Governor's residence, the participants gather: the Governor and his wife, Lady Crosby (Janet Beecher); their daughter, Helen Trent (Elissa Landi) and her husband, Major Lionel Trent (Ralph Forbes); their son, Dick Crosby, (Thomas Beck) and his mother's secretary, Nell O'Neill (Madge Evans), who is secretly engaged to Dick; Dr. Mason (Charles Trowbridge); Mary Eastwood (Heather Thatcher); Professor Feringeea (Lal Chand Mehra); Mr. Stanby (Robert Coote) and his emotionally unstable sister, Miss Stanby (Elsa Buchanan); and Wales himself.
+At the Governor's residence, the participants gather: the Governor and his wife, Lady Crosby; their daughter, Helen Trent and her husband, Major Lionel Trent; their son, Dick Crosby, and his mother's secretary, Nell O'Neill, who is secretly engaged to Dick; Dr. Mason; Mary Eastwood; Professor Feringeea; Mr. Stanby and his emotionally unstable sister, Miss Stanby; and Wales himself.

 The medium, Mme.
-Rosalie La Grange (May Whitty) is a grandmotherly woman with a lower-class accent.
+Rosalie La Grange is a grandmotherly woman with a lower-class accent.
 After demonstrating some tricks (floating tables and disembodied knocking), she promises that there will be no trickery tonight.
 When the ladies withdraw to witness a body search, she has a cryptic conversation with Nell.

 Doors and windows are locked.
 Thirteen people sit in a circle.
 At Mary's suggestion, La Grange is tied to her chair, with guests' handkerchiefs.
 The lights go out; they all clasp hands.
 We hear La Grange's voice and Wales's.
 Wales asks repeatedly “Do you know who killed you?” and falls silent.
 People call to him; he does not reply.
 The lights come on, revealing Wales, sitting in his chair, dead from a stab wound to the heart.